Freestyle Script

 Freestyle Script is an informal display script typeface that was designed by Colin Brignall in 1969 and Martin Wait in 1981, by Letraset.
-Freestyle Script is famously used for commercials in 1980s, birthday cards, decorative, logos and many others.
+Freestyle Script has been used for commercials, birthday cards, decorations, and logos.
 The bold version was designed in 1986.
 The publishers of this font are Adobe, ITC, Monotype Imaging, Elsner+Flake, Esselte Corporation (in 1997), Scangraphic Type, Linotype, Image Club, and Letraset.
 This font has a few versions, namely Regular, Bold, LT, Plain, LET, EF, SB, SH, SH Reg Alt, and SB Reg Alt.
 Freestyle Script font supports up to 78 different languages for cursive (plain) and 33 different languages for other styles (Regular, Bold, Alt, etc.).
 The Cyrillic version of Freestyle Script was created in 1993, consisting of the glyphs in Latin supplement.
 The font has been included in MyFonts since 2000.

 History

 Freestyle Script was first designed by Colin Brignall in 1969 and then by Martin Wait in 1981 for regular and cursive font.
 The bold version was released in 1986, which several of its digital versions lack proper weight.
 In 1993, the fonts similar to Freestyle Script in all glyphs are called "VI My Ha Hoa" and "VI My Ha."
 Those fonts are all caps and designed by VISCII Fonts in 1993.
 URW++ used to have a version named URW Fresnel in 1996, and it is similar to this font.
 SG Freestyle Script's SB Regular Alternative is also available but some letters are different from original Freestyle Script.
 In 2003, the Freestyle Script font was added to Microsoft Word, and it is continued with succeeding versions such as Word 2007, Word 2010, Word 2013, Word 2016 and Word 2019.
 The font is in TrueType font format.